berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 [Download Lab 5](https://github.com/berkeleyGamedev/AnimationLab/archive/refs/heads/master.zip){: .btn .btn-blue }

 ## Overview
-In this lab, you will be getting a preview of the game animation pipeline, from a Photoshop sprite to a finished Unity animation.
-For this lab, we will be focusing on a puppet-based method of animation that uses many of the tools that 3D animations use.
+In this lab, you will be getting a preview of the game animation pipeline, from a Photoshop sprite to a finished Unity animation!
+For this lab, we will be covering both frame-based and puppet-based method of animation.
 We will also be covering some animation techniques for creating sprite-based animations; however, we won’t go too in depth about how to animate it in Unity, since there is another lab (Animator and Blend Trees) that covers it in more detail, so check that out!

+The **Frame-Based** ​method generally takes more time per animation frame but gives you much more freedom in your sprites, allowing for more convincing animations.

 The **​Modular** ​or Puppet​ ​method has more overhead, and is harder to make look realistic, but it is very easily scalable if you have lots of animations.
 It’s not well-suited to low-resolution or pixel animations, although there are ways of making it work. ​[**Warning**: ​This method may take you longer than the sprite-based method, depending on the complexity of your model.
 It’s only recommended if you are comfortable with sprite-based animations.]

-The **Frame-Based** ​method generally takes more time per animation frame but gives you much more freedom in your sprites, allowing for more convincing animations.

 The lab checkoff will only require **one** animation, so pick whichever method works best for you!

 ## Making Sprites
-Open a canvas in Photoshop or your preferred software.
+Open a canvas in your preferred drawing software.
 In this lab, we’ll be making a walk animation.
 We have provided sprites in the file for reference, but artists must draw their own sprites of an existing/original character.

 ![](images/image3.jpg)